 Not all resources are free, but you may still want to consider these.
 Consider it a way to increase the odds of you achieving a higher score.
 Some options include:

-While free resources are great, you may still want to consider supplementing these resources with an LSAT prep course that you pay for.
+While free resources are great, you may still want to consider supplementing these resources with a prep course that you actually pay for.
 While the average price of these courses is $1,500, there are several available for much less— and others available for more that come with extra bells and whistles.

 You might be shocked by the sticker price of some of these prep courses, but it ultimately comes down to making an investment in your future.
 If a few points on the test help you to get into a better school or to secure a scholarship, the price is worth it!